drhelius/Gearboy/README.md

 make
 sudo make install
 ```
-- Open the Gearboy Qt project with Qt Creator and build.
+- Open the <code>.pro</code> project file with Qt Creator and build.

 ### Linux
 - Ubuntu or Debian: